bencherdev/bencher/README.md

 # 🐰 Bencher

-[Bencher](https://bencher.dev) is a suite of tools designed to help catch performance regressions in CI.
+[Bencher](https://bencher.dev) is a suite of continuous benchmarking tools designed to help catch performance regressions in CI.

 It consists of: